Search Icon

 What is Combined Teeth Whitening (Home and In-Office whitening)?

-Combined teeth whitening uses both in-office and at-home treatments for optimal results.
+Combined this disorder uses both in-office and at-home treatments for optimal results.
 After a professional whitening session at the clinic, you continue the process at home using custom-made dental trays filled with whitening gel.
 The gel should be distributed evenly in the trays, which are typically worn overnight or as directed by your dentist.
 This approach aims to enhance both the effectiveness and longevity of whitening results.

 What is single tooth whitening (internal bleaching)?